Amazon Web Services main image

 What is AWS?

-One of Amazon’s subsidiaries, AWS offers a wide variety of on-demand cloud services, such as storage, computing, analytics, and security.
-It dominates the cloud infrastructure service industry, with a third of the market share.
-For comparison, its closest competitor is Microsoft Azure, with 21% of the market.
-Its second competitor is Google Cloud, which currently has only an 8% market share.
-Other companies providing similar services include IBM Cloud, Oracle Cloud, Dell Technologies Cloud, and Alibaba Cloud.
+AWS is the leader in the cloud infrastructure service industry.
+It has a third of the market share.
+Its closest competitor is Microsoft Azure.
+It has 21% of the market.
+The second competitor is Google Cloud.
+Currently, it has only an 8% market share.
+Other companies providing similar services are

 What are Amazon Web Services used for?

-Data storage, backup, and cloud migration
+Data storage, backup and cloud migration

-Amazon offers several services for data storage and backup, as well as cloud migration and data transfer.
-Businesses can choose the most cost-effective solution for their needs.
-When deciding, one should consider the amount of space needed, how often they would access the storage and how fast the connection should be.
+Amazon offers several services for data storage and backup.
+Businesses can choose the best solution for their needs.
+When deciding, consider

-Cloud computing, analytics, and Big Data management
+Cloud computing, analytics and Big Data management

 AI and Machine Learning